GraphQLAPI/graphql-api-for-wp/README.md

-# Generate the "GraphQL by PoP" WordPress plugin
+# GraphQL by PoP plugin for WordPress

-Script to generate the "GraphQL by PoP" plugin for WordPress, by combining all dependencies from all repos, and namespacing them through [Mozart](https://github.com/coenjacobs/mozart).
+Description: coming soon

 ## Usage